mvanaman/website/content/post/2021-05-18-crash-course-to-getting-into-a-phd-program-in-psychology/index.en.markdown

 In all of your writing, use a <a href="https://englishcomposition.org/advanced-writing/classic-prose-style/" target="_blank">classic style</a>.
 Classic style is where you write in a conversational, but professional, tone.
 The goal of classic style is for your reader to understand what the heck you are talking about.
 Tell me, which of these passages do you find more compelling and informative to read?

-> 1. My research draws extensively from post-colonial theory to reveal the subtext of oppression and otherization experienced by marginalized and minoritized people of color that is perpetuated and legitimated through the historically entrenched heterosexist norms instantiated through the extant capitalist ideological hegemony.
+> My research draws extensively from post-colonial theory to reveal the subtext of oppression and otherization experienced by marginalized and minoritized people of color that is perpetuated and legitimated through the historically entrenched heterosexist norms instantiated through the extant capitalist ideological hegemony.

->
-> 2. Many aspects of traditional American culture can lead to unfairness toward people of color.
-My own work is focuses on those aspects of culture that have to do with profit-seeking and the “ideal romantic relationship.”
-Interestingly, these cultural aspects can interact in surprising ways: profit and romantic cultures often work hand-in-hand to create even more potent, and more adverse, effects on the everyday experiences of people of color.
+> Many aspects of traditional American culture can lead to unfairness toward people of color.
+My own work focuses on those aspects of culture that have to do with profit-seeking and the “ideal romantic relationship.”
+Interestingly, these cultural aspects can work hand-in-hand to create even more potent, and more adverse, effects on the everyday experiences of people of color.
 It is my hope that my own work can help to uncover and remedy those effects.

 Can you guess which passage is written in classic style?
 Can you guess which statement of purpose would be more likely to be memorable, enjoyable, and thus more likely to be set aside for consideration?

-## **Completing Your Applications**
+## **Completing Your Application**

 The amount of time it takes to complete an application is longer than you think.
 One application takes, on average, at least an entire 9-5 day to complete.
 Filling out these applications, along with writing and revising your statements of purpose, CV, and diversity statements, will basically be a part-time job during your Fall semester, and you should absolutely treat it that way.
 Every day, schedule a block of time to work on your applications and their materials.
 Seriously.
 Start earl, and plan to submit your application two weeks before the deadline to give yourself plenty of time.